Spleenftw/spleenftweb/_posts/2021-02-10-welcome-to-spleenftw.md

 title: Start of something

 ---
-Hello, this is the start of a new journey on a 100% github hosted website.
+> Hello, this is the start of a new journey on a 100% github hosted website. <br>

-Feel free to contact me if you have any questions :
+> Feel free to contact me if you have any questions :

 - spleenftw@gmail.com <br>
 - https://github.com/spleenftw <br>